 This is by the far the most expensive camera on the list.
 It produces absolutely stunning high resolution images and can film up to 4K HD.
 If filming at 1080p it works at 240fps which ensures silky smooth playback.

 GoPro gear is highly regarded and comes with a mountain of in built features and settings.

 If you’re the kind of person who loves to tweak everything and is happy to invest the time in learning all its capabilities then this camera will deliver truly stunning and highly detailed video.

-For those of us who prefer to just click record and ride the GoPro has a QuikCapture setting which powers on the camera and starts recording with the press of one button.
+For those of us who prefer to just click record and ride the GoPro Hero5 has a some simple voice control settings which allows for hands free control at low speeds.

 It is completely waterproof and very durable, and will shrug off any weather that the UK can throw at it.

 It also comes packaged with various mounts which will allow you to fit on a helmet or handlebars straight out of the box.